thulab/iot-benchmark/opentsdb/README.md

 # OpenTSDB in benchmark

-This document is about how to install, deploy OpenTSDB, and how to test its inserting or querying performance by iot-benchmark.
+This document is about how to install, deploy OpenTSDB, and how to test its inserting or querying performance by `iot-benchmark`.

+## 1. Environment

-# Prerequisites
+### Prerequisites

-OpenTSDB should be installed in a linux system, the following prerequisites should be installed:
+OpenTSDB should be installed in a Linux system.
+The following prerequisites should be installed:

-- JDK >= 1.6
+- JDK `>= 1.6`
-- Gnuplot >= 4.2
+- Gnuplot `>= 4.2`
 - ZooKeeper
-- HBase >= 0.92
+- HBase `>= 0.92`

+For the benchmark side, also prepare:

+- Java 8
+- Maven 3.6+

 ### Installation of the prerequisites